Wisconsin vs. Notre Dame NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Notre Dame and its opponents have combined to score more than 45 points in two games this season.
+- Notre Dame's games have gone over 45 points in two opportunities this season.

-- Saturday's total is 10.3 points lower than the two team's combined 55.3 points per game average.
+- The combined points per game average of the two teams, 55.3, is 10.3 points greater than Saturday's over/under.

-- The 38.2 combined points per game that these two squads have allowed this season are 6.8 fewer than the 45 total in this contest.
+- These two squads combine to allow 38.2 points per game, 6.8 fewer than this contest's over/under.

-- The average total in Badgers games this season is 51.5, 6.5 points above Saturday's over/under of 45.
+- The average total in Badgers games this season is 51.5, 6.5 points above Saturday's total of 45.

-- In 2021, games involving the Fighting Irish have averaged a total of 56.7 points, 11.7 more than the set total in this contest.
+- The 56.7 PPG average total in Fighting Irish games this season is 11.7 points more than this game's over/under.

 Wisconsin Stats and Trends